 If the marriage license asks for your Title, write "Minister".

 When you become ordained with American Marriage Ministries, you are accepted into our church as a minister.
 It is with this title, Minister, that you have the authority to perform marriage.

 If the marriage license asks for your Church, write "American Marriage Ministries".

-As a minister with AMM you are able to perform marriage with any religious rite or practice, but when doing so you are still acting as a minister of American Marriage Ministries.
+As a minister with AMM, you are able to perform marriage in accordance with any religious practice, but when doing so you are still acting as a minister of American Marriage Ministries.
 We can not give you the authority to act as a representative of any other church.